Reasonable Adjustment Digital Flag

 - Social care or services bodies (in their role as service providers)

-- Independent contractors providing NHS services including primary medical service
+- Independent contractors providing NHS services including primary medical services (GP practices), dental services, optometric services, and pharmacy services.

 - Independent Healthcare Provider Network Organisations